-The aluminum version is already rather light however, at just 3.44 lbs (1.56 kgs) compared to the carbon fiber model’s 2.81 lbs (1.27 kgs).
-So, you might really wonder if the carbon fiber model is worth the higher price tag.
+The aluminum version is already rather light however, at just 3.44 lbs (1.56 kgs) compared to the carbon fiber model's 2.81 lbs (1.27 kgs).
+So, you might really wonder if the carbon fiber version is worth the higher price tag.

 It's definitely worth considering the carbon fiber Travel Tripod model – there's more to carbon fiber than just its weight.
 Carbon fiber is also much stiffer and stronger than aluminum.
 This absolutely can translate to sharper images, with heavier camera gear.